 MOD BDI/KEN/UGA/RRW/TZA/85A21A2/3

 11.49 Wherever the use of a recorded frequency assignment to a space station is suspended for a period exceeding six months, the notifying administration shall, as soon as possible, but no later than six months from the date on which the use was suspended, inform the Bureau of the date on which such use was suspended.
 When the recorded assignment is brought back into use, the notifying administration shall, subject to the provisions of No. 11.49.1 when applicable, so inform the Bureau, as soon as possible.
 The date on which the recorded assignment is brought back into use22 shall be not later than three years from the date of suspension.
-(WRC-12)
+On receipt of the information sent under this provision, the Bureau shall make available that information on the ITU website as soon as possible and shall publish it in the BR IFIC22bis.
+(WRC-15)

 NOC